1337est/learn-vulkan/overview.md

 - Allocate and record a command buffer `VkCommandBuffer` with the draw commands for every possible swap chain image
 - Draw frames by acquiring images `vkAcquireNextImageKHR`, submitting the right draw command buffer `vkQueueSubmit`, and returning the images back to the swap chain `vkQueuPresentKHR`.

+# Coding conventions

+Vulkan functions have a lower case `vk` prefix, enums and structs have a `Vk` prefix, and enum values have a `VK_` prefix.
+The API heavily uses structs to provide parameters to functions.